JohnRushKucharski/Proposals/EWN/Ecofutures_PMP.md

 ## 14. Communication Strategy:

-The project team provide progress reports at the frequency set by the Program Manager-s Office.
+The project team provide progress reports at the frequency set by the Program Manager's Office.
 Internally, the project team, and collaborators, will communicate via e-mail, WebEx, and in-person meetings as needed to ensure the milestones are being successfully completed on time.
 If any issues develop that may impact the milestones, then the project lead will immediately information the program managers and a discussion of how to overcome the issues will be done.

 ## 15. Quality Management Plan: